ZolisaSilolo/awesome-environment/README.md

 🇿🇦 "Aikona!" to insurance claims drowning in legacy systems!
 🇿🇦 "Eish!" to e-commerce sites folding under Black Friday traffic!
-This setup is your digital bouncer, traffic cop, and backup generator – all in one.
+This setup is your digital bouncer, traffic cop, and backup generator – all in one. and can be deployed globally at a scalable, secure and robust level.
 ---

 ## 🌍 Table of Contents